top of page

 Do the Bank Statements Add Up

 We go through bank statements line by line.
-We look for days where the balance went negative, deposits that do not follow a normal pattern, and anything that does not add up.
+We look for days where the balance went negative, deposits that do not follow a normal pattern, and anything that does not reconcile.

 Blue Fiber Optics